No Tags Found!

 Dear Seniors,

-We have an employee working in the organization as a full-time Executive on the company's payroll, but at the same time, he is working as an agent, sending the company's employees to other organizations, and earning commissions.
-The HR department has to face the problem of recruiting new employees every time.
+We have an employee working in the organization as a full-time Executive on the company's payroll.
+However, at the same time, he is acting as an agent, sending the company's employees to other organizations and earning commissions.
+This situation causes the HR department to face the problem of recruiting new employees frequently.

 What action should the company take regarding him?